lucianghinda/allaboutcoding/cm49o8zpl002b0amh76bu07o6.md

 It worked and after I did a `rails db:reset` and opened the web app, there I had the beautify of nothing: no book created.
 Which is wat I was trying to solve so now my book has the `id` = `1`.

+By the way a great talk about the Rails boot process is this one from [Xavier Noria](https://hashref.com) at Rails World: [https://www.youtube.com/watch?v=Kx0ihLCTEgE](https://www.youtube.com/watch?v=Kx0ihLCTEgE)

 ## Other ways to override a class method

 There I asked myself, what are other waysto override a class method without editing the file where the class is defined and I got a few ideas.
 Probably there are much more then the ones I tried here.